gen1us2k/deep/README.md

 - vendor flattening will be a thing done by default, no questions asked
 - stripping of things: ` --strip=tests,examples,main,all `, with ` all ` as
 default
-- alternative to stripping, `  --keep=none,tests,examples,main,all ` with
+- alternative to stripping, `  --keep=none,tests,main,all ` with
 ` none ` as default
 - the manifest will dictate the list of OS/arch combos, otherwise the current one is assumed